 Examining the reasons behind the different LR values in Arabian compared to African dust, previous studies related the optical characteristics to the chemical composition of the dust particles themselves.
-Numerous studies have analysed samples from 320 various regions exploring the mineralogical composition of dust (Di Biagio et al., 2017; Egan G. Walter and Theodore, 1979; Ouerry, 1987; Sokolik and Toon, 1999).
+Numerous studies have analysed samples from various regions exploring the mineralogical composition of dust (Di Biagio et al., 2017; Egan and Hilgeman, 1979; Querry, 1987; Sokolik and Toon, 1999).
 Schuster et al. (2012) linked the LR behaviour of dust to the percentage of illite in the soil.
-Clay minerals and specifically the content of illite (K-rich argillaceous component of sedimentary rocks) in the dust defines the real refractive index which strongly influences LR.
-Since the real refractive index, which is determined by the mineralogical composition of dust defines the lidar ratio, an aerosol type parameter, it is expected that different dust types 325 would exhibit different optical characteristics.
-Lower content of illite signifies lower LR compared to, for example, higher content illite in Saharan soils which result in the somewhat higher real refractive index.
-The real refractive index of dust from Arabian peninsula is 1.50 and for Saharan dust the corresponding value is 1.54 (Di Biaggio et al., 2019; Kim et al., 2011; Schuster et al., 2012).
-Moreover, the study of Di Biaggio et al. (2019) report that the imaginary part of the refractive index in dust samples originating from Saudi Arabia score less than that of African dust, presenting a lower absorbing efficiency 330 compared to African dust.
+Clay minerals and specifically the content of illite (a K-rich argillaceous component of sedimentary rocks) in the dust define the real refractive index which strongly influences LR.
+Since the real refractive index, which is determined by the mineralogical composition of dust, defines the lidar ratio, an aerosol-type parameter, it is expected that different dust types would exhibit different optical characteristics.
+Lower content of illite signifies lower LR compared to, for example, higher content of illite in Saharan soils, which results in the somewhat higher real refractive index.
+The real refractive index of dust from the Arabian Peninsula is 1.50 and for Saharan dust the corresponding value is 1.54 (Di Biagio et al., 2017; Kim et al., 2011; Schuster et al., 2012).
+Moreover, the study of Di Biagio et al. (2019) reports that the imaginary part of the refractive index in dust samples originating from Saudi Arabia scores less than that of African dust, presenting a lower absorbing efficiency compared to African dust.
 The difference is attributed to the content of iron oxides in the dust.
-Towards this direction, we have collected two different dust samples from the area around the measurement site and further retrieved SEM images and performed elemental analysis (see Appendix A).
-Comparable to previous studies mentioned above, the fraction of K-rich argillaceous component of sedimentary rocks was well below 5.5 % in the collected dust samples.
-Regarding the absorption properties of dust, it has been found that dust optical properties are more correlated to the fraction of iron oxides than the iron

-335 content itself.
-Nevertheless, the iron content in the collected dust samples was lower than that recorded in African dust (Di Biaggio et al. 2019).
+In this direction, we have collected two different dust samples from the area around the measurement site and further retrieved SEM images and performed elemental analysis (see Appendix A).
+Comparable to previous studies mentioned above, the fraction of a K-rich argillaceous component of sedimentary rocks was well below 5.5 % in the collected dust samples.
+Regarding the absorption properties of dust, it has been found that dust optical properties are more correlated with the fraction of iron oxides than the iron content itself.
+Nevertheless, the iron content in the collected dust samples was lower than that recorded in African dust (Di Biagio et al., 2019).